rogerchan1226/DEBuild/README.md

 </a>
 </p>

-DEBuild (Develop Environment Build) this project idea was come out when I trying to build up my linux OS on VirtualBox.
-It can help to build up all tools and environment automatically, before you start your devalop job.<br>
+DEBuild (Develop Environment Build) this project idea was came out when I try to build up my linux OS on VirtualBox.
+It help to build up all tools and environment automatically, before you start your devalop job.<br>

-__Also let myself get familiar with Shell Script & Makefile langurages.__
+__Also made myself get familiar with Shell Script & Makefile langurages.__

 I know that name "DEB" will let you little bit confuse with Linux package format ".deb".
 But... too late!
 I'm lazy to change it lol!!! 😬